scds/text-analysis-1/ocr-correction.md

 ### STRATEGY: Regular Expressions (RegEx)

-We can build on our find-and-replace
+We can build on our find-and-replace tactic by incorporating regular expressions, or matching sequences of characters.

 ### STRATEGY: Write an Error-Correction Program